-By default only PEM-based login is enabled for each node.
-To be able to SSH into the nodes using a password, as required by the GUI setup wizard, you will need to explicitly enable password-based logins by logging in to each node using the generated key and running the required command as described in the setup section below.
+By default, only PEM-based login is enabled for each node.
+To be able to SSH into the nodes using a password, as required by the GUI setup wizard, you must explicitly enable password-based logins by logging in to each node using the generated key and running the required command as described in Deploying Nexus Dashboard in AWS, on page 3.